smit4k/BlooketKB/README.md

 ## Changes
 - changed so that alert menus dont appear immediately
-- added sensible keybinds for scripts
+- added sensible keybinds for executing scripts